sberbank-ai-lab/embeddings-valid/README.md

 Many estimators can be used for learn feature and target relations.
 We expect sklearn-like fit-predict interface.

+## Metrics
+Choose the metrics for feature estimate.

+There are predefined metrics like predict time or feature count.

 ## Feature preprocessing
 Some features requires preprocessing, you can configure it.